Keyclic/docs-en/members.rst

 See : :ref:`reports`

-Note : A user can be *Admin* of several organizations and an organization can have several *Admins*.
+Note : A user can be *ORGANIZATION:ADMIN* of several organizations and an organization can have several *ORGANIZATION:ADMIN*.

 .. _members-agent: